ctti-clinicaltrials/aact-admin/README.md

 Clone this repository

+It assumes you have a machine equipped with Ruby, Postgres, etc. If not, set up your machine with [this script].

 ## Environment variables

 Environmental variables are located in your .bash_profile - A template can be found in the aact README:
 [aact]: https://github.com/ctti-clinicaltrials/aact

-Go into your .bash_profile and uncomment only the section for aact-admin Rails.env != test Return to the command line
+Go into your .bash_profile and uncomment only the section for aact-admin Rails.env != test

+Return to the command line

 ```bash